 Change out the words “tech hub” for “warehousing hub” and we couldn’t agree more – because over the past several years Phoenix’s logistics advantages have proven to be a highly compelling draw for many eCommerce businesses, including those who are looking for a more affordable alternative to California.

 Want to know more?
-Check out these impressive facts to see why a Phoenix warehouse might make excellent sense for you.
+Check out the video below and read on to see why a Phoenix warehouse might make excellent sense for you.

 1. Rapid West Coast, Southwest and South of the Border fulfillment